thermalogic/SEES/README.md

 ## Grading

-The Course graded on an 100 point scale and then weighted according to the following distribution:
+The Course graded on the 100 point scale and then weighted according to the following distribution:

   * In-class Exercises: 20
   * [Practices:50](https://github.com/PySEE/Practices/)